$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Scaling fields, regularity and microlocal extension

 \section{Scaling fields, regularity and microlocal extension}

-We state in this section an extension result, Theorem \ref{ThmCanonicalExtension}, that provides conditions under which a distribution on a manifold defined outside a submanifold can be extended to the whole manifold.
+We state in this section an extension result, Theorem \ref{ThmCanonicalExtension}, that provides some conditions under which a distribution defined outside a submanifold of an ambiant manifold can be extended to the whole manifold.
 The quantification of this extension result involves the notion of scaling field that is introduced in Section \ref{SubsectionScalingFields}.
 Such vector fields are also known as Euler vector fields.
 Some function spaces associated with a given scaling field are introduced in Section \ref{SubsectionFunctionSpacesScaling}, they allow to measure the singularity of distributions when we scale along certain submanifolds of some given ambient space.
 They generalise the weakly homogeneous distributions introduced by Meyer in~\cite{Meyer}.
 An extension Theorem~\ref{ThmCanonicalExtension} is proven in Section~\ref{SubsectionCanonicalExtension}, given a distribution whose blow up is moderate along a given submanifold, it allows to extend canonically the distribution to the whole ambient space in the spirit of the definition of the principal value.
 This statement is put to work in the particular setting of a configuration space in Section~\ref{SubsectionConfigurationSpace} to give a useful extension result for a class of Feynman amplitudes -- see Theorem~\ref{ThmBlackBoxFeynmanGraphs}.
 Moreover in Theorem~\ref{ThmBlackBoxFeynmanGraphs}, we will need to control the blow up of our Feynman amplitudes in two steps, first when all points collapse on the deepest diagonal, then when all points collapse to a single given point -- this difficulty comes from the absence of translation invariance.
-This requires a variant of the extension Theorem~\ref{ThmCanonicalExtension} stated in Theorem~\ref{Thm:extensiontwosteps}, in which we scale w.r.t a given submanifold first, and then w.r.t. a given point, in order to control the blow up of our distributions w.r.t. both scalings.
+This requires a variant of the extension Theorem~\ref{ThmCanonicalExtension} stated in Theorem~\ref{Thm:extensiontwosteps}, in which we scale with respect to a given submanifold first, and then with respect to a given point, in order to control the blow up of our distributions with respect to both scalings.

 We work in Sections~\ref{SubsectionScalingFields} to \ref{SubsectionCanonicalExtension} in the setting of a smooth manifold $\mcX$ where a smooth submanifold $\mcY\subset\mcX$ is given.